 IPR Staff: Derek Reinke, Senior Management Analyst

-The group is now close
+The group is now closed

 Outreach Workgroup (5 min.)

 MISSION STATEMENT: The Outreach Workgroup, in coordination with the IPR Outreach Coordinator, identifies and continually conducts consistent outreach to neighborhood associations, community organizations, and business groups to make the general public aware of the existence of the Citizen Review Committee and its role in police oversight.